praparn/kubernetes_202104/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 datadog-collector-host: datadog-agent.default.svc.cluster.local
 ```
 NOTE: While the option is called `jaeger-collector-host`, you will need to point this to a `jaeger-agent`, and not the `jaeger-collector` component.
+Alternatively, you can set `jaeger-endpoint` and specify the full endpoint for uploading traces.
+This will use TCP and should be used for a collector rather than an agent.

 Next you will need to deploy a distributed tracing system which uses OpenTracing.
 [Zipkin](https://github.com/openzipkin/zipkin) and